At Least One Former Teammate Not Surprised Kyrie Wanted To Be Traded

 Word began to spread in late July that Irving asked to be dealt, supposedly because he was dissatisfied with his role in Cleveland.
 The perception was he was seeking to be the focal point of his own team rather than continuing to play alongside and in the shadow of LeBron James.

 The Cavs players were hoping that if a trade was going to take place, that it would happen quickly so the team’s focus could return to basketball and adjusting to life without Kyrie.
 Also, the team would need time to begin developing chemistry with whoever was brought in to take Kyrie’s place.
-Kyrie may have only been one player but he was invaluable to the team as we found out during the 2015 NBA Finals.
+Kyrie may have only been one player, but he was invaluable to the team as we found out during the 2015 NBA Finals.
 Not having him on the roster any longer was going to take time to recover from.

 Shumpert said Irving’s request to go play elsewhere and his desire to lead a team wasn’t due to a personal beef between Kyrie and Lebron.